 Let Readathon help with Ofsted’s Deep Dive

-Former Teachers and now part of Read for Good’s team, Caroline Sence and Lucy Robinson explain how Readathon can help teachers to provide evidence of their school’s approach to reading for pleasure for Ofsted’s Deep Dive, launched in 2019 as a part of the new ‘Education Inspection Framework’.
+Former Teachers and now part of Read for Good’s team, Caroline Sence and Lucy Robinson explain how our Readathon and Track My Read can help teachers to provide evidence of their school’s approach to reading for pleasure for Ofsted’s Deep Dive, launched in 2019 as a part of the new ‘Education Inspection Framework’.
 Both Twinkl’s ‘Deep Dive SEF’, designed to help schools prepare for Ofsted and The Key have some useful questions related to reading Deep Dives.

-Teachers and school librarians who have run Readathon strongly agree that Readathon can help support a school’s evidence for Ofsted’s deep dive.
+Teachers and School Librarians who have run Readathon, or used Track My Read strongly agree that they can help support a school’s evidence for Ofsted’s deep dive.
 Here’s how….

 How is reading promoted to pupils?